Lawyers love having their names in the law firm’s logo.

 Firms with more than one or two name have to abbreviate the name somehow, for simple comprehensibility.
-Some choose to do so with initials.
+Some choose to do so by using all the lawyers initials in the logo.
 And don’t get me started on how silly it is to use initials instead of selecting a name that people can actually remember.

 “Unless you’re DLA, don’t use initials in your name or logo.”